archlinux/aurweb/web/README.txt

    </VirtualHost>

 4) Configure PHP
+   Make sure you have mysql and json enabled in PHP

- - Edit /etc/php.ini and uncomment the mysql extension line: extension=mysql.so
+ - Edit php.ini and uncomment/add these lines:
+   extension=mysql.so
+   extension=json.so

 5) Clone the AUR project (using the MYUSER from above)
    $ cd